Humanitarian aid is stuck at Gaza-Egypt border as Israeli siege strains hospitals, water supply

 Hamas urged people to ignore the evacuation order.
 The Israeli military on Sunday released photos it said showed a Hamas roadblock preventing traffic from moving south.

-Hospitals in Gaza are expected to run out of generator fuel in the next 24 hours, the U.N. said.

-Four hospitals in northern Gaza are no longer functioning and 21 have received Israeli orders to evacuate.
-Doctors have refused, saying it would mean death for critically ill patients and newborns on ventilators.
+Doctors and many hospital staff have refused to evacuate, saying it would mean death for critically ill patients and newborns on ventilators.

 The medical aid group Doctors Without Borders said many of its personnel decided to stay in the north to treat wounded.
-They had run out of painkillers, and staff reported “wounded screaming in pain,” it said.
+They ran out of painkillers, and staff reported “wounded screaming in pain,” it said.

-The World Health Organization said assistance for 300,000 patients was currently awaiting entry through Rafah.
-On the Gaza side of the crossing, crowds of Palestinians with dual citizenship waited anxiously, sitting on suitcases or crouched on the floor, some comforting crying infants.
+On the Gaza side of the Rafah crossing, crowds of Palestinians with dual citizenship waited anxiously, sitting on suitcases or crouched on the floor, some comforting crying infants.

 “They are supposed to be a developed country, talking about human rights all the time,” Shurouq Alkhazendar, whose two kids are American citizens, said of the United States.
 “You should protect your citizens first, not leave them all alone suffering and being humiliated in front of the crossing.”